Adzebill: Description

 The adzebills were about 80 cm in length with a weight of 18 kg, making them about the size of small moa (with which they were initially confused on their discovery) with enormous downward-curving and pointed bill, and strong legs.
 They were flightless, possessing extremely reduced wings with a uniquely reduced carpometacarpus; these wings were smaller proportionally than those of the dodo.

 The two known species varied mostly in size with the North Island adzebill being the smaller species.
-Unlike moas, which in some species preserved soft tissue, the life appearance of Aptornis, such as coloration or feather types, is not directly known.
+Unlike moa, which in some species preserved soft tissue, the life appearance of Aptornis, such as coloration or feather types, is not directly known.

 Fossils of a "very similar" species is known from the Miocene-epoch Saint Bathans fauna, being given the name ?Aptornis proasciarostratus; due to the fragmentary condition of the specimens, the describers deemed it possible that this animal belongs to another genus within Aptornithidae, thus the provisional nature of its placement in Aptornis.